Meteo-Concept/meteodata-server/README.md

 - `--help`: Display an help message presenting the available options and exits
 - `--version`: Display the version of Meteodata and exit
 - `--config-file`: Gives the path to the configuration file
-- `--no-daemon | -D`: Normally, Meteodata runs as a daemon and outputs error messages and warnings to syslog but using this option makes it skip the daemonization process and outputs debug messages on the standard error output.
+- `--no-daemon | -D`: Normally, Meteodata runs as a systemd daemon (with a watchdog, among other things) but using this option prevents it from sending notifications to systemd.